Johnobasi/QuanteamAPI-John-Inyang/README.md

 **Future improvement**
 Given time, i would have done the following better.
-1. Create a static class to handle depenndency injection and then inject in program class.
-2. Abstract logic into interface and implement same.
+1. Clean Architecture
-3. Use CQRS pattern to seperate operations and keep code clean and tidy.
+2. Use CQRS pattern to seperate operations and keep code clean and tidy.
-4. Use Option pattern to read configurations from AppsSettings